Primitives-xyz/tapestry-zk/README.md

 4. Builds the Tapestry program
 5. Deploys the program to the local network
 6. Runs the test suite

+# Tapestry: On-Chain Social Graph Protocol

+Tapestry is a protocol for creating and managing on-chain social graphs on the Solana blockchain.
+It leverages account compression and zero-knowledge proofs to enable efficient and private social connections.

+## Overview

+Tapestry provides a graph-based data structure for social relationships, where:

+- **Nodes**: Represent users, entities, or content with metadata
+- **Edges**: Represent relationships and connections between nodes

+The protocol uses Light Protocol's account compression system to store social graph data efficiently on-chain while maintaining privacy through zero-knowledge proofs.

 ## Repository Structure